 The facts provided for this case do not evidence the worker's behavioral control of the work relationship.
-The worker followed the firm's work instructions, work methods, schedule, and routine in the performance of his services.
-The worker's services were performed personally, at locations designated by the firm.
-The worker used the firm's facilities, equipment, tools, and supplies and he represented the firm's business operations in the performance of his services.
+The worker followed the firm's instructions, work methods, schedule, and routine in the performance of his services.
+The worker's services were performed personally, at the firm's customer location, using equipment and supplies provided to him.
+The worker represented the firm's business operations in the performance of his services.
 As a result, the firm retained the right to direct and control the worker to the extent necessary to protect its investment, and the reputation of its business operations.